 Press and hold a scroll wheel until options are displayed on the same side of the instrument cluster as the scroll wheel.
 Roll the scroll wheel to select the option you want, then press on the scroll wheel to select.Back to Top

-Tesla recommends placing toll passes in the following locations to ensure best results and minimize any obstruction to your driving view:
+Tesla recommends placing transponders and toll passes in the following locations to ensure best results and minimize any obstruction to your driving view:

 - Model S: against the windshield just to the right of the sensor housing above the rear-view mirror.

 - Model X: anywhere in the upper shaded half of the windshield.